raduiosif/rtab/README.md

 This repository contains the files needed to reproduce the examples from the paper

-    "Verifying Safety Properties of Inductively Defined Parameterized Systems" by Marius Bozga and Radu Iosif
+    "Specification and Safety Verification of Parametric Hierarchical Distributed Systems" by Marius Bozga and Radu Iosif, 17th edition of the International Conference on Formal Aspects of Component Software (FACS), October 28– 29, 2021.

 Prerequisites: